Click image to enlarge

 There was also a librarian, a close friend of Polly’s, who helped her dig up health information via the good old Dewey Decimal System, microfiche, and the unwieldy tomes of Index Medicus.
 Two nutrition books informed Polly’s approach to personal health management: Adele Davis’s Let’s Eat Right to Keep Fit and Let’s Get Well.
 Empowered by knowledge, trust in a good doctor, and buoyed by the abundant love of family and friends, my mother beat a six-month death sentence and lived an additional 7 years beyond the doctors’ original prognosis.
 After her death in 1979, I made the personal, professional, and studied public health and economics at the University of Michigan.
 I’ve spent the last two decades advising the vast array of health are stakeholders in the U.S. and Europe — providers, payers, technology companies, Foundations and NGOs, life sciences companies, financial services, consumer goods, public sector and other players

 In this blog, I share my over-arching perspective that health is everywhere: where we live, work, play, pray, learn and shop.

-While I’m all health care all-the-time in my profession, I try to lead a balanced life.
-I am passionate about my family: my husband is an international banker who works hard to help manage global risk; my daughter calls herself fencing-shark-girl and fills my heart.
+While I’m all health/care all-the-time in my profession, I try to lead a balanced life.
+I am passionate about my family and home life.
 We are devoted adherents of the Slow Food movement, and you can find us over a pot of something slowly cooking or roasting on most Sunday’s.
 I love art (from Botticelli and Fra Angelico to Picasso and Miro), theatre and music, big Tuscan reds, my friends, and playing with paper and LEGOs.